Tag Archives: Geoff Campion

 While Mako and Yuri Kirkov both made the cover it wasn’t in relation to their strip.
 Perhaps that’s a sign they were arch enemies, destined to face off time and again.
 For now, Tom Tully‘s Freedom Flight continues with part six and the fort is on its last legs with Mako leading the rebel planes in a spectacular assault as presented here by Sandy James.
 Mako and his men easily take out the government planes, leaving the ground forces at the mercy of the rebels.

 Kirkov’s plane is nearly repaired, catastrophic damage from Mako’s previous attack being averted thanks to his use of the ring last time, and he’s frustrated as he helplessly watches the battle unfold.
 Interestingly, he uses his ring to power the monitors and surveillance cameras of the fort which had lost all electricity.
-Getting impatient he finds out that repairs have stopped because of a very simple reason: It’s 1966!
+Getting impatient he finds out that repairs have stopped because of a very simple reason: it’s 1966.

 Kirkov takes a gamble, assuming that after the physical repairs all that’s needed is a little bit of power, something that normally would be out of the question but which the ring may be able to provide (as established with the fort’s equipment).
 There’s a rather corny caption to go with it, but apart from that it’s another enjoyable episode.
 It’s the only story so far to use the ring for its main purpose and we saw how it could have a detrimental effect on the pilot last issue.
 I’ll assume here it’s more like jumpstarting a car.

 By this stage all of the members of Freedom Wing have been named and we find out Baker has been shot down, with no sign of a ‘chute.
 We’re left to presume one of the Ring Raiders has been successfully killed by Mako as they fly to a three-on-three battle next issue.
 High stakes indeed.
-In fact, Freedom Flight and Trackdown both have the highest stakes for our characters and a real feeling of peril, and it’s because of this that they’re definitely my favourites.
+In fact, Freedom Flight and Trackdown both have the highest stakes for our characters and a real feeling of peril, and it’s because of this that they’re my favourites.
 So far anyway.

 From memory the next issue is the best of the run but of course it would also contain the very worst news imaginable.
 You can see how it manages to both thrill and sadden when the review lands on the blog on Thursday 25th November 2021.